VNG-Realisatie/nlx/docs/docs/reference-information/transaction-log-headers.md

 The application that performs the request can append some additional headers that will be saved in the transaction log as well:

 * `X-NLX-Request-User-Id`, the id of the user performing the request
+* `X-NLX-Requester-User`, data about the user performing the request
+* `X-NLX-Requester-Claims`, claims the requester possesses
 * `X-NLX-Request-Application-Id`, the id of the application performing the request
 * `X-NLX-Request-Subject-Identifier`, an subject identifier for purpose registration (doelbinding)
 * `X-NLX-Request-Process-Id`, a process id for purpose registration (doelbinding)